nordyke/cashpool-es/README.md

-This tutorial contains a sample illustrating an CQRS design with [Akka Cluster Sharding](https://doc.akka.io/docs/akka/2.6/typed/cluster-sharding.html), [Akka Cluster Singleton](https://doc.akka.io/docs/akka/2.6/typed/cluster-singleton.html), [Akka Persistence](https://doc.akka.io/docs/akka/2.6/typed/persistence.html) and [Akka Persistence Query](https://doc.akka.io/docs/akka/2.6/persistence-query.html).
+This tutorial contains a sample illustrating a Cash Pool CQRS design with [Akka Cluster Sharding](https://doc.akka.io/docs/akka/2.6/typed/cluster-sharding.html), [Akka Cluster Singleton](https://doc.akka.io/docs/akka/2.6/typed/cluster-singleton.html), [Akka Persistence](https://doc.akka.io/docs/akka/2.6/typed/persistence.html) and [Akka Persistence Query](https://doc.akka.io/docs/akka/2.6/persistence-query.html).

 ## Overview

-This sample application implements a CQRS-ES design that will side-effect in the read model on selected events persisted to Cassandra by the write model.
+This sample application implements a CQRS-ES design that will side-effect in the read model on selected events persisted to Postgresql by the write model.
 In this sample, the side-effect is logging a line.
 A more practical example would be to send a message to a Kafka topic or update a relational database.

 ## Write model

 The write model is a shopping cart.

-The implementation is based on a sharded actor: each `ShoppingCart` is an [Akka Cluster Sharding](https://doc.akka.io/docs/akka/2.6/typed/cluster-sharding.html) entity.
-The entity actor `ShoppingCart` is an [EventSourcedBehavior](https://doc.akka.io/docs/akka/2.6/typed/persistence.html).
+The implementation is based on a sharded actor: each `CashPool` is an [Akka Cluster Sharding](https://doc.akka.io/docs/akka/2.6/typed/cluster-sharding.html) entity.
+The entity actor `CashPool` is an [EventSourcedBehavior](https://doc.akka.io/docs/akka/2.6/typed/persistence.html).

-Events from the shopping carts are tagged and consumed by the read model.
+Events from the cash pools are tagged and consumed by the read model.

 ## Read model